n1xsoph1c/sate/README.md

 Start your React application:

 ```bash

 npm start
 # or
 yarn start
 ```

 Visit http://localhost:3000 in your web browser to see the Pager Demo in action.
 You can enter text, encode it, and then decode it to render structured content as JSX elements.

-That's it!
-You've successfully integrated and used the Pager project in your React application.
+SATE is released under the MIT License.
+Please review the license for information regarding usage and distribution.

+Thank you for choosing SATE for your text encoding and decoding needs.
+If you have any questions or encounter any issues, don't hesitate to reach out to our support team.
+Happy coding!